How can you prepare today's learners for an unpredictable future?

 She has studied education technology at Harvard Graduate School of Education, Boston and social communications media at Sophia Polytechnic, Mumbai.

 She is a published author and editor.
 She has edited India Alive (Academic Foundation, 2014).
 She has also published her non-fiction story, Friendship ‘On Wheels’, in Chicken Soup for the Indian Soul: On Friendship (Westland, 2011).
-She is currently working on publishing a novel about female foeticide.
+Her novel, A Life of My Own, about gender-biased sex selection, is available on Amazon.
+Her latest release with Penguin's Puffin imprint: Young Indian Innovators, Entrepreneurs and Change-makers, profiles 65 young Indian innovators, entrepreneurs and change-makers between the ages of 7-21.

 The first year I taught Creative Learning (a subject that I developed to inspire learners to become creators using tools like writing & media), my students' reactions surprised me...